sg-crest A Singapore Government Agency Website

 Appeal against a private prosecution decision

-If you are the defendant, you can appeal against your conviction or sentence.
+If you are the accused, you can appeal against your conviction or sentence.

 If you are the prosecutor, you cannot appeal against the court's decision unless you have written approval from the Attorney-General's Chambers.